 Brukare, Hemmansbrukare = farmer:

-Farmer, who not always owns the farmland he is farming or sometimes only owns part of the land he is farming.
+Farmer or tenant, who not always owns the farmland he is farming or sometimes only owns part of the land he is farming.

 Lägenhetsägare = owner of a smaller piece of farmland: